Hays title

 Detail of the ever-evolving wall around the Stone Gallery.

-Pete Felten and a gallery of stone in Hays, Kansas
+4. Meet Pete Felten at his gallery of stone in Hays, Kansas

 Felten sculptures are everywhere in Hays.
 For a more intimate artistic experience, visit his two-story Stone Gallery.
 The self-taught sculptor installed little bits of whimsy around his studio.
 If Felten is working in the studio, stop and chat with him.
 His work isn’t limited to sculpture.
 He paints, makes pottery, and shoots pictures.
 His work was a finalist in the Kansas Sampler Foundation’s 8 Wonders of Kansas Art contest.
 Tours are available with advance notice.